Yes, even if you’re trying to lose weight…

 Followed by monounsaturated fat intake.
 Monounsaturated fat should probably displace some saturated fat (maybe some omega 6, if omega 3 intake is low).

-Generally speaking though, you can and should split your intake amongst all three major types of fat, a little less saturated and maybe a little less ω−6.
+Generally speaking, you can, and should split your intake fairly evenly amongst all three major types of fat.
+A little less saturated and maybe a little less ω−6, with a little more ω−3.

-Lastly, I’d avoid deep fried food as much as possible (even if it’s cooked in ‘vegetable’ oil) and human-made trans-fat altogether.
+Lastly, I’d avoid deep fried food as much as possible (even if it’s cooked in ‘vegetable’ oil and ‘delicious’).
+Avoid human-made trans-fat altogether.

 You could think about including some whole nuts, seeds (hemp, flax, and chia are especially nutritious sources of fat), fish, seaweed, pasture-raised/grass-fed animals/eggs, olives, avocado, macadamia, coconut, and cacao nibs in your diet.